Fixed Wireless Capacity Planning: Making Money from Thin Air

 - Optimize your capacity to match demand (Tuning Your Service Plans)

 If this article on fixed wireless capacity planning has been useful to you, now would be an excellent time to subscribe to our Blog Newsletter and our Interference Newsletter.
-In future posts, we’ll look at the RF environment itself—how spec sheets turn into a real-life working network, and a comprehensive guide to improving fixed wireless performance.
+In future posts, we’ll look at the RF environment itself and how spec sheets turn into a real-life working network.
+We’ll also create a comprehensive guide to improving fixed wireless performance.

 Special thanks to Matt Jenkins and Dan Siemon for their feedback on drafts of this article.